-In May 2015, Skyline Blue Mountain Development Inc. entered into an agreement of purchase and sale with an arm's length third party to sell two parcels of land at the Blue Mountain Resort for a total consideration of \$8,000.
-The sale of the first parcel was successfully completed on June 17, 2015.
-The sale of the second parcel suitable for 25 townhomes, was completed in February 2016.
-The Company has begun servicing works on the second parcel and is expected to deliver title to a buyer in summer of 2016.
+In May 2015, Skyline Blue Mountain Development Inc. entered into an agreement of purchase and sale with an arm's length third party to sell two parcels of serviced land (18.1 acres) at the Blue Mountain Resort for total consideration of \$8,000.
+The Company acquired these lands as part of the acquisition of the Blue Mountain Village from Intrawest in 2013 through a 60% owned subsidiary.
+The sale of the first parcel completed on October 28, 2016, The sale of the second parcel suitable for 25 townhomes was completed in February 2016.

-On July 8, 2015, the Company successfully completed the sale of the Cosmopolitan Hotel located in downtown Toronto to an arm's length third party for a total consideration of \$12,950.
+On July 8, 2015, the Company successfully completed the sale of the Cosmopolitan Hotel located in downtown Toronto to an arm's length third party for total consideration of \$12,950.
 The Company sold 29 suites, 18 parking spots and all of the commercial areas within the hotel.

-On June 25, 2015, SCRI entered into a purchase and sale agreement to acquire the Renaissance Hotel in downtown Cleveland, Ohio (the "Hotel").
+On June 25, 2015, SCRI entered into a purchase and sale agreement to acquire the Renaissance Hotel in downtown Cleveland, Ohio (the "Renaissance Hotel").
 The acquired hotel building is 873,000 sq. ft. (approximately 81,000 square meters), includes 491 rooms, 65,000 sq. ft. of event and meeting space including 34 meeting rooms, a number of restaurants, and a 304 vehicle parking garage.
-On October 20, 2015, the Company entered into an agreement with a third party ("Partner") and the Partner became a 50% equity shareholder in the Subsidiary.
-The acquisition of the Hotel was completed on October 28, 2015 for a total acquisition cost of approximately US \$20.5 million.
-The transaction was funded by the way of shareholder loans provided by the Company (US \$6.5 million) and the Partner (US \$14.5 million).
-The property is expected to undergo substantial renovation over the next three to four years, which is projected to be financed by third party debt and shareholder loans.
-The Company will asset-manage the Hotel for a fee.
-The Hotel is operated through a Marriott Renaissance 20 year franchise agreement with the Subsidiary as the franchisee and property-managed by Aimbridge Hotels.
+On October 20, 2015, the Company entered into an agreement with a third party ("Partner") as an equity investor in the Renaissance Hotel through a new corporation ("New Corporation").
+The acquisition of the Renaissance Hotel was completed on October 28, 2015 for a total acquisition cost of approximately USD\$20.5 million.
+For further details, see US Hotel and Resorts section of Description of Business below.